nexusproject/TestSvgUtil/README.md

 * Nothing can be imported

 > Nothing can be imported. <br/>
-> Tags and/or parameters (n, n, ..) cannot be imported.
+> Tags and/or parameters n, n, .. was ignored.

 * Empty content (space)